retry51776/notes/psychlogy/psychology.md

 > Plan; Consequences; Reflection;

+> What determent a person's value is their problem; not their ability;
 Self Perception Attributes:
 - Extravert `Frontal lob`
 - Caring `Frontal lob + Parietal lob + Limbic System + `